pugjs/pug/README.md

 ## Browser Support

- The latest version of pug can be download for the browser in standalone form from [here](https://raw.githubusercontent.com/pugjs/pug/1.11.0/pug.js).
+ The latest version of pug can be download for the browser in standalone form from [here](https://pugjs.org/js/pug.js).
 It only supports the very latest browsers though, and is a large file.
-It is recommended that you pre-compile your pug templates to JavaScript and then just use the [runtime.js](https://raw.githubusercontent.com/pugjs/pug/1.11.0/runtime.js) library on the client.
+It is recommended that you pre-compile your pug templates to JavaScript.

  To compile a template for use on the client using the command line, do: